 It’s not often that we in the architectural hardware world get to talk about emerging technology and its potential for our sector.
-Yet as so many conversations currently turn towards blockchain technology – cited as the 4th industrial revolution – the opportunity to get involved in the subject has squarely presented itself.
-In this article we’d like to take a brief look at the use of 3D technology in today’s manufacturing world, and explore how this use could potentially evolve in a blockchain scenario.
+Yet like so many conversations currently turn towards blockchain technology – cited as the 4th industrial revolution – the opportunity to get involved in the subject has squarely presented itself.
+In this article, we’d like to take a brief look at the use of 3D technology in today’s manufacturing world and explore how this use could potentially evolve the blockchain revolution.

 3D Printing In Manufacturing